oracle-livelabs/apex/proof-of-concept/create-app/create-app.md

     !["Click create app using Gen AI"](images/click-create-app-wizard.png "")

 4. In the APEX Assistant Wizard, if you see a warning that says "It looks like there are some changes to tables in your workspace.
 Please refresh the data dictionary cache to work with the latest tables".
-Click on **Refresh Cache** and then click **Accept**.
+Click on **Accept** and then click **Refresh Cache**.

      ![Refresh Cache](images/refresh-cache.png "")